xcy7e/Python-Scripts/abs/README.md

 **Use at YOUR OWN RISK!**

-If the M4B converting works but result in invalid files, you May habe no Backup mp3's if you automatically clear the metadata as set up in the examples.
+If the M4B converting works but result in invalid files, you may have no backup mp3's if you automatically clear the metadata as set up in the examples.